junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
 - 2010-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 475). (text: CR H6104)
 - 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 475).(text: CR H6104)
+- 2010-07-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.